fs-lobby/flex-flight-tracker/README.md

 ```
 touch js.json
 ```
 and make it look something like the following.
-You will need a FlightStats app ID and key go to [the FlightStats devevloper portal](https://developer.flightstats.com/getting-started/).
+You will need a FlightStats app id and key from [the FlightStats devevloper portal](https://developer.flightstats.com/getting-started/).

 ```
 {